+The Wastewater Division is a diverse workforce that takes pride in maintaining the City of Redwood City’s wastewater infrastructure.
 The sewer section operates, maintains, and repairs approximately 194 miles of public sewer mains, 82 miles of public laterals and 31 lift stations.

 All members of the Wastewater Division are certified through the California Water Environment Association, and are cross trained to assist other PWS divisions when needed.
-Members also attend various workshops and training to stay abreast of the latest tools and equipment, industry trends, and local, state and federal laws.
+Members also attend various workshops and trainings to stay abreast of the latest tools and equipment, industry trends, and local, state and federal laws.

 All of Redwood City’s wastewater is treated by Silicon Valley Clean Water (SVCW) at their wastewater treatment facility in Redwood Shores.

 Combination Jet/Vacuum Truck - A combination jetter/vacuum truck is the City’s primary tool for cleaning gravity sewers.
 High pressure water jets dislodge any trapped roots, grease, silt, and debris in the sewer line.
 Wastewater workers trap all materials dislodged during hydro-jetting in a downstream manhole and use the vacuum to extract the material from the sewer system.

 Pump Stations - Pump or lift stations help carry wastewater to higher elevations or directly pump to the waste water treatment facility (SVCW).

 Machine Rodder - A truck-mounted rodder is used to maintain sewer lines by removing obstructions using hydraulic pressure and a continuous rod with a rotating saw blade.
 It is primarily used to clean areas with known root problems.